Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Tokelau is three coral atolls in the South Pacific with a combined land area of 10 square kilometers, no airport, no deep-water harbor, and roughly 1,500 permanent residents.
 It is a non-self-governing territory of New Zealand — the kind of place that appears on maps only if you zoom in far enough.
 Its GDP was first measured in 2017: NZ$14 million, the smallest economy of any nation on Earth.

 The .tk story is not unique.
 Across the Pacific, a handful of island nations and territories discovered that the two-letter country codes assigned to them by ISO 3166 — codes allocated based on geographic names, not commercial value — could be worth more than their fisheries, their copra exports, and in some cases their entire GDP.
 Tuvalu's .tv now generates an estimated $10 million per year for an 11,000-person nation that used the first payment to join the United Nations.
 Niue's .nu — worth "now" in Swedish — generates millions annually, but none of it reaches the island.
-The Cocos Islands, population 600, have 10.7 million domains under .cc.
+The Cocos Islands, population 600, have 11.6 million observed hostnames under .cc.

 The Data